m6w6/ext-psi/README.md

 ## License

-psi is licensed under the 2-Clause-BSD license, which can be found in the accompanying [LICENSE](./LICENSE) file.
+ext-psi is licensed under the 2-Clause-BSD license, which can be found in the accompanying [LICENSE](./LICENSE) file.

 ## Contributing